Skip to content

 Feature Description

-Health checks Check databases are up and running, and can serve queries.
+Health checks Ensure databases are up and can serve queries.
+Offline databases are blocked from serving queries.

-Transaction mode Share PostgreSQL connections between thousands of clients, a necessary feature for production deployments.
+Transaction mode Multiplex few PostgreSQL server connections between thousands of clients.

 Hot reload Update configuration at runtime without restarting PgDog.

-Prepared statements Support for Postgres named prepared statements.
+Prepared statements Support for Postgres named prepared statements in transaction mode.

-Plugins Pluggable libraries to add functionality to PgDog at runtime.
+Plugins Pluggable libraries to add functionality to PgDog at runtime, without recompiling code.

-Authentication Support for various PostgreSQL authentication mechanisms, like SCRAM.
+Authentication Support for various PostgreSQL user authentication mechanisms, like SCRAM.

 Session mode Compatibility mode with direct PostgreSQL connections.

-Metrics Real time reporting, including Prometheus/OpenMetrics and admin database.
+Metrics Real time reporting, including Prometheus/OpenMetrics and an admin database.

 PgDog doesn't use any OS-specific features and should run on all systems supported by the Rust compiler, e.g. Linux (x86 and ARM64), Mac OS, and Windows.